 VetBioNet

-VetBioNet (Veterinary Biocontained facility Network) is an EU-funded network of high-containment (BSL3) research facilities, academic institutes, international organisations and industry partners, dedicated to advance research on epizootic and zoonotic diseases and to promote technological developments.
+VetBioNet (Veterinary Biocontained facility Network) was an EU-funded network of high-containment (BSL3) research facilities, academic institutes, international organisations and industry partners, dedicated to advance research on epizootic and zoonotic diseases and to promote technological developments.

-VetBioNet (Veterinary Biocontained facility Network) is an EU-funded network of high-containment (BSL3) research facilities, academic institutes, international organisations and industry partners, dedicated to advance research on epizootic and zoonotic diseases and to promote technological developments.
+VetBioNet (Veterinary Biocontained facility Network) was an EU-funded network of high-containment (BSL3) research facilities, academic institutes, international organisations and industry partners, dedicated to advance research on epizootic and zoonotic diseases and to promote technological developments.

-The principal aim of the VetBioNet infrastructure project is to establish and maintain a comprehensive network of pre-eminent high-containment (BSL3) research facilities, academic institutes, international organisations and industry partners that is dedicated to advance research on epizootic and zoonotic diseases and to promote technological developments.
+The principal aim of the VetBioNet infrastructure project was to establish and maintain a comprehensive network of pre-eminent high-containment (BSL3) research facilities, academic institutes, international organisations and industry partners that is dedicated to advance research on epizootic and zoonotic diseases and to promote technological developments.

 1. Transnational Access Activities (TNA), consisting mainly in providing access to the BSL3 facilities and technical resources of the consortium.
 This free-of-charge access is provided to researchers or enterprises proposing a sound project related to epizootic and zoonotic diseases.
 As part of its Transnational Access Activities, VetBioNet also offers access to sample collections available at partner institutes and produces on-demand samples.
 The details of TNA activities appear in the “TNA Call” section of the website;